A Primer On Flow Theory In The Classroom

 The Flow Theory

 You know that moment when you are in the zone, on the ball, completely focused?
-You become so absorbed by what you are doing that your forget what the time is, you forget to eat, you miss sleep.
+You become so absorbed by what you are doing that you forget what the time is, you forget to eat, you miss sleep.
 That’s essentially what flow is.
 According to Mihály Csíkszentmihályi, being in the flow is the ultimate in focused intrinsic motivation.

 In simplistic terms, being in the flow is where students find themselves in that narrow channel between disinterest and fear.
 There is a fine balance between the challenge of the task, and the skills the learner has at their disposal.
 Maintaining this balance avoids disillusionment if your skills don’t measure up to the challenge, or boredom if the task is too simple and easy to achieve.